StevenChoo/s3-backend-setup/README.md

 Notes:
 - The `key` parameter is the path within the S3 bucket where the state file will be stored
 - Typically use something like `env/project-name.tfstate` or `terraform.tfstate`
+- If using a specific AWS profile, add the `profile` parameter to the provider block

 ### 2. Initialize with the Backend Configuration